 To illustrate, we begin with a unimodal example.
 Consider the epistemic situation of a normally sighted person who visually apprehends a three-dimensional object in a quick initial glance.
 Its visual appearance gives her a prima facie reason to believe that it is spherical (cf. Pryor, 2000; Burge, 2003).
-Of course, this visual appearance is not conclusive: the spherical look of the object may be a trick of the viewing angle, shape contrast, etc. As well, it is incomplete: though something may look like a sphere when viewed from one angle, it arguably doesn’t really look spherical until one has viewed it “in the round.”
+Of course, this visually based belief is not conclusive: the spherical look of the object may be a trick of the viewing angle, shape contrast, etc. As well, it is incomplete: though something may look like a sphere when viewed from one angle, it arguably doesn’t really look spherical until one has viewed it “in the round.”
 (This is crucial for irregular three-dimensional shapes.)
 For these reasons, if the stakes are sufficiently high, our sighted person may wish to examine matters further, engaging in a process of deliberate investigation or exploration (Matthen, 2012).
 For example, as a way both of gaining a more comprehensive view of the object in three dimensions and of allaying the sources of doubt mentioned, she may wish to examine the object's visual appearance in a variety of viewing angles and distances.
-The visual appearances gleaned in this wider range of conditions enables her to form a more complete impression; moreover, it can supply further evidence that helps (when combined with suitable background beliefs about the stability of the perceptual conditions, etc.) allay sources of doubt regarding the initial appearance of the object's form.
-They do this both by supplying quantitatively additional data that complete and corroborate the initial appearance, and also by supplying qualitatively different data — e.g., appearances from distinct viewing angles — that, taken collectively, control for possible confounds not eliminated by the initial appearance taken by itself.
+The visual appearances gleaned in this wider range of conditions enables her to form a more complete impression; moreover, they can supply further evidence that helps (when combined with suitable background beliefs about the stability of the perceptual conditions, etc.) allay sources of doubt regarding the initial belief concerning the object's form.
+They do this both by supplying quantitatively additional data that complete and corroborate the initial appearance—looking at something twice or for a longer time is better than looking at it once or for a shorter time—and also by supplying qualitatively different data — e.g., appearances from distinct viewing angles — that, taken collectively, control for possible confounds not eliminated by the initial appearance taken by itself.

 Sensory exploration can also take a multimodal character.
-If our normally sighted person picks up the object and turns it over in her hands, she may correlate the appearances of form produced by touch and vision in a mutually reinforcing way.
-Again, these new data can support the initial visual appearance both quantitatively —they add to the stock of evidence supporting conclusions about the object's form— and qualitatively —the newly obtained haptic data are not vulnerable to confounds of viewing angle (though they may be vulnerable to different threats; see below).
+If our normally sighted person picks up the object and turns it over in her hands, she may arrive at a highly collaborated belief concerning shape that is based on both touch and vision in a mutually reinforcing way.
+In the multimodal case, the new haptic data support the initial visual appearance qualitatively —data given by touch are qualitatively different from thos given by sight.
+Note here that, as noted in section III above, such reinforcement can apply only to processed properties.
+Point data presented by touch are never comparable with point data presented by vision.
+One can tell that something that looks spherical, for example, also feels spherical.
+But touch-based point data (something on the intense/faint spectrum) cannot confirm vision-based point data (colour).